TBSCG/insights-accelerator-demo/README.md

 6. Fill in all required fields accordingly and add an **internal/external link**.
 7. Move to the **Cookie Consent** customization tab.
 8. Configure the **position**, **style**, **color**, and **button settings** of the banner.
-9. Once completed the content need to be published by clicking the publish button on the right hand Panel
+9. Once completed the content needs to be published by clicking the publish button on the right hand panel

 ---